WellFiredDevelopment/dotCommandDocumentation/sphinx/source/api/classes/class_wellfired_command_unity_runtime_console_commandregistration.rst

 Description
 ------------

-This class is here to provide users with a single easy location to register all command objects with the Development :ref:`Console<namespacewellfired_command_unity_runtime_console>`.
+This class is here to provide users with a single easy location to register all command objects with .:ref:`Command<namespacewellfired_command>`.

 Public Static Methods
 ----------------------